Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Introduction and literature review

-This has motivated a growing literature on production networks with explicit inter-sectoral or inter-firm input--output linkages; see \citet{carvalho2019production} for a review.
-In the influential contribution of \citet{acemoglu2012network}, firms use Cobb--Douglas technologies in a network structure, and network centrality shapes the aggregate impact of shocks.
-This approach underlies the Baqaee--Farhi framework \citep{baqaee_2018_cascading}, which generalizes to ``Constant Elasticity of Substitution'' (CES) technologies and allows for partial input substitution.
-However, the baseline Cobb--Douglas network model of \citet{acemoglu2012network} is in fact closely related to Gabaix's granularity hypothesis as it provides a network-based rationale for fat-tailed firm size distributions and their macro consequences \citep{carvalho2013great}.
-Moreover, these models are typically analyzed via comparative statics: one computes pre- and post-shock equilibria and compares them.
-By design, they abstract from short-run, quantity-constrained {\it disequilibrium} dynamics that matter for supply-chain fragility -- finite and perishable inventories, delivery lags, myopic ordering rules, and the possibility that temporary shortages trigger endogenous fluctuations.
-The equilibrium assumption implicitly requires price flexibility of an implausible magnitude: \citet{geerolf:hal-04015954} demonstrates that the Baqaee-Farhi approach applied by \cite{Bachmann2024} to the 2022 European gas crisis requires 35-fold price increases to clear markets, whereas in practice adjustment occurred largely through rationing and demand destruction.
-As a result, they are of limited use for understanding the type of disruptions (and their possible impact on inflation) observed during Covid-19, natural disasters, or shipping blockages.
+\paragraph{Equilibrium production network models.} This mechanism of network-induced propagation has motivated a large literature on production networks with explicit inter-sectoral or inter-firm input--output linkages; see \citet{carvalho2019production} for a review.
+Building on the multisector framework of \citet{long_plosser_1983_rbc}, the influential contribution of \citet{acemoglu2012network} shows that when firms use Cobb--Douglas technologies in a network structure, the centrality of the network shapes the aggregate impact of idiosyncratic shocks, providing a network-based rationale for fat-tailed firm size distributions and their macroeconomic consequences \citep{carvalho2013great}.
+The Baqaee--Farhi framework \citep{baqaee_2018_cascading} generalizes this approach to Constant Elasticity of Substitution (CES) technologies, hence allowing for partial input substitution, showing that nonlinearities in the production structure can amplify shocks beyond what the Cobb--Douglas case predicts.
+These models have provided deep insights into how network topology mediates shock transmissions.
+These models all have in common the assumption of \textit{market clearing}: prices are taken to adjust so that supply equals demand in every market, whether the model is static or fully dynamic and stochastic.
+This rules out, by construction, the short-run phenomena that drive supply-chain fragility: stockouts, quantity rationing, delivery lags, finite and perishable inventories and the cascades of shortages they trigger.
+Many of these models are, in addition, analysed by comparing pre- and post-shock equilibria, which further abstracts from the transient dynamics through which these disruptions actually propagate.
+This assumption also implicitly requires price flexibility of an implausible magnitude.
+Using low short-run elasticities of substitution that are relevant for energy, clearing the market through prices alone would imply enormous prices increases: \citet{geerolf:hal-04015954} demonstrates that the Baqaee--Farhi approach applied by \cite{Bachmann2024} to the 2022 European gas crisis requires a 35-fold price increases to clear markets, whereas in practice adjustment occurred largely through rationing and demand destruction.
+As a result, models that impose market-clearing are of limited use for understanding the type of disruptions observed during Covid-19, natural disasters, or shipping blockages, which are patently disruptions that cause market-clearing to be violated.
+This also explains why they are incapable of capturing the disequilibrium effects on inflation caused by rationing during these shocks.\footnote{Another thing to note is that the identification of an elasticity of substitution with the parameter $\sigma$ in a CES function requires the assumption of competitive market clearing to hold.}